PragmaticCoding/PragmaticCoding.github.io/_posts/2025-06-12-task-list-progress.md

 while (!threadPool.awaitTermination(4, TimeUnit.SECONDS))
     messageUpdater("Still Waiting ${counter++}")
 ```
 That `while{}` statement is important.
 More correctly, the `ThreadPool.awaitTermination()` is very important.
-This ensures that our method, running on the main background thread, doesn't return until after all of the jobs running on all of the threads has completed and the `ThreadPool` has shutdown.
+This ensures that our method, running on the main background thread, doesn't return until after all of the jobs running on all of the threads have completed and the `ThreadPool` has shutdown.

 So, when we return from `handleProcessing3()`, we know that there are no more updates coming to `Task.dataList` from any background threads.